memonsahil/blog/README.md

 $ cd blog-post && npm install
 ````

+2. Connect the app to its database by launching the [blog-post-server](https://github.com/memonsahil/blog-post-server) project and completing its setup.
+Upon completing this step, the app will connect to its database on launch.

-2. Start the project using expo:
+3. Start the project using expo:

 ````
 $ expo start
 ````

-3. Scan its QR code and run the app in [Expo Go](https://expo.io/client).
+4. Scan its QR code and run the app in [Expo Go](https://expo.io/client).

 ## Contributing